loadingplay/slate/source/includes/_variants.md

 }
 ```

-This endpoint retrieves a list of combinatios for site and sku.
+This endpoint retrieves a list of combinations for site and sku.

 ### HTTP Request